Public Works and Economic Development Act of 1965

 The Public Works and Economic Development Act of 1965 (Pub.L.
 89−136, 79 Stat.
-552) established the Economic Development Administration in the U.S. Department of Commerce to provide grants to economically distressed communities to support employment and industrial and commercial growth.
+552) established the Economic Development Administration in the United States Department of Commerce to provide grants to economically distressed communities to support employment and industrial and commercial growth.

 History

 The bill became law on August 26, 1965 and was substantially amended by the Economic Development Administration Reform Act of 1998.